-Since I made a short break in Savannah a few years ago while traveling, I couldn’t get this cozy, picturesque Southern town out of my mind.
-I knew that someday I would come back here.
+Ever since I made a short stop in Savannah while traveling around in the States a few year ago, I couldn’t get this picturesque Southern town out of my mind.
+I knew that someday I would return.

-When Jan and I planned our Deep South road trip, Savannah had to be on our route at all costs.
-When I described Jan how I once experienced Savannah, he decided to add it to our itinerary just to please me.
-Even though this was a few kilometers detour.
+When Jan and I planned our Deep South road trip, Savannah had to be on in our itinerary at all costs.
+When I described Savannah to Jan, he decided to add it to our road trip just to please me.
+Even though this was a large detour.

-Arrived in hotel The Alida we were amazed.
-The hotel is barely a year old and the beautiful mix between industrial and vintage design in the interior immediately made a deep impression on us.
+Arrived in The Alida we were amazed.
+The hotel is barely a year old, but the beautiful mix between industrial and vintage design immediately made a deep impression on us.

-I have to correct myself already.
-The building that houses The Alida dates from the thriving period of the 18th and 19th centuries when Savannah played a major role in the industrial evolution with its large harbor.
+The building that houses The Alida dates from the thriving period during the 18th and 19th centuries.
+Back then Savannah played a major role in the industrial evolution with its large harbor.
 Along the river, which by the way has the same name as the city of Savannah, there were large storage places for cotton.
 The building in which The Alida is located was also one of these historic warehouses.

 The suite is decorated with contemporary and timeless furniture.
-Modern industrial accents are also incorporated that refer to the industrial history of the building.
+Many industrial accents are also incorporated that refer to the industrial history of the building.
 I particularly liked the new technological gadgets such as the USB gates next to the bed.
 Ideal for charging your smartphone and other electronics close at hand.
-Furthermore, we found in the room everything we needed for an unforgettable stay.
+Furthermore, we found everything we needed for an unforgettable stay in the room.
 From shower products in the bathroom to artisanal delights in the mini bar.
 The room was very well kept and everything was finished to perfection.

-Something I have never seen before in a hotel and really thought it was a great initiative is the refillable drinking bottle.
+Something I have never seen before in a hotel and really thought it was a great initiative are the refillable drinking bottles.
 At the check-in we both received an empty drinking bottle.
 On each floor there is a tap where you can fill your bottle with water as you wish.

-The term “Southern hospitality” is certainly not missing in “the Alida”.
-The staff is super friendly and also likes to have a chat.
-We always like to find out more about the hotel and people who work there.
-The great thing is that all the employees have so much knowledge about the history of the hotel and fully supports the mission that The Alida pursues.
+The term “Southern hospitality” is certainly not missing in The Alida.
+The staff is super friendly and also likes to have a chat with the guest.
+We always love to find out more about the hotel while staying there.
+The great thing is that all the employees have so much knowledge about the history of the hotel and fully support the mission that The Alida pursues.

 Relaxing in the lobby